VisionLabs/torch-opencv/README.md

 #Tutorial

 This section showcases code snippets to use basic image based Opencv functionalities.
+Using the famous Lena image for this purpose.

 ###Requiring torch-opencv
 ```lua